sunilmankotia83/gh-300/source/docs/practice/detailed/05-practice-test.detailed.md

 A. “Explain this file in detail: what it does, how it works, and any important parts.”
 B. “Summarize this file for engineers: main purpose, data flows, and dependencies.”
 C. “Create a thorough explanation of this file, including architecture, flows, and risks, with no strict length limit.”
-D. **“Explain this file for a new backend hire: purpose, key data flows, external dependencies, risks; 5 bullets max.”**
+D. “Explain this file for a new backend hire: purpose, key data flows, external dependencies, risks; 5 bullets max.

 <details> <summary><strong>Show Answer</strong></summary> **Correct Answer(s):** D